ehForwarderBot/efb-telegram-master/README.md

 * EH Forwarder Bot >= 2.0.0
 * ffmpeg
 * libmagic
+* libwebp

+## Getting Started

+1. Install all required binary dependencies
+2. Install ETM

+    ```shell
+    pip3 install efb-telegram-master
+    ```

+2. Enable ETM in the profile's `config.yaml`

+    The path of your profile storage directory depends on your configuration.

+    __(As of EFB 2.0.0a1: Default profile storage directory is located at `~/.ehforwarderbot/profiles/defualt`)__

+3. Config the channel (described as follows)

 ## Configuration
 Configuration file is stored at
 `<profile storage diretory>/ehforwarderbot.channels.master.blueset.telegram.TelegramChannel/config.yaml`.
-The path of your profile storage directory depends on your configuration.

-__(As of EFB 2.0.0a1: Default profile storage directory is located at `~/.ehforwarderbot/profiles/defualt`)__

 A sample config file can be as follows: